jerry-ye-xu/jerry-ye-xu.github.io/_posts/2019-8-31-simplex-algorithm-part-two.md

 2. Every basic feasible solution is non-degenerate.
 3. The feasible region is bounded.

-We will relax them one by one, but let's not rush into it.
+We will relax them one by one.

 First we need to understand how Simplex moves from one basic feasible solution (BFS) to another.